The Complete Guide to GDPR Compliance Software

 Introduction to GDPR Software

-• Consent management - Tools to collect, record and manage consent from customers for processing their personal data.
-This includes consent withdrawal and renewal procedures.
+• Consent management - Tools to properly obtain, record, and manage consent from individuals for processing their personal data in accordance with GDPR requirements.
+This includes mechanisms for consent withdrawal, renewal, and providing proof of consent.

-• Data mapping and inventory - Scans systems and databases to identify personal data flows and build a repository of all data processing activities.
+• Data mapping and discovery - Capabilities to automatically scan systems, databases, and data stores to identify where personal data resides.
+This maps out all data flows and creates a centralized inventory of processing activities.

-• Improved data governance - Greater visibility and control over personal data through centralized audits and policies.
+• Strengthen data governance - Gain centralized visibility and control over all personal data processing activities through auditing, monitoring, and enforcement of data handling policies.

 Benefit Description